-Prior to being called to the bar in 2019, Katherine retained the carriage of a variety of complicated matters for the (now) Minister for Home Affairs, including:
+Prior to being called to the Bar, Katherine retained the carriage of a variety of significant and complex matters for the (now) Minister for Immigration, Citizenship, Migrant Services and Multicultural Affairs, including:

 - Appeals by the Minister raising issues concerning the construction of the procedural code governing the Immigration Assessment Authority, and the application of legal unreasonableness to the Authority's discretionary powers: Minister for Immigration & Border Protection v CRY16 (2017) 253 FCR 475; Minister for Immigration & Border Protection v DZU16 (2018) 253 FCR 526.

 - Proceedings challenging the legality of a Practice Direction of the Immigration Assessment Authority, in which Katherine appeared as solicitor advocate: DGZ16 v Minister for Immigration & Anor FCCA 623; appeal dismissed DGZ16 v Minister for Immigration and Border Protection FCAFC 12; (2018) 258 FCR 551.